-Getting started, there is no point starting to look for a place without having a mortgage pre approval in hand.
+Getting started, there is no point starting to look for a place without having your mortgage pre approved.
 Know your financial comfort level, not just what you can be approved for.
 Have more than just the required down payment on hand.
-There are closing costs to cover including taxes, legal fees, inspection, adjustments as well as all the little extras you’ll need for your new place.
+There are closing costs to cover including taxes, legal fees, home inspection, adjustments as well as all the little extras you’ll need for your new place.

-Assemble a team you can trust, Realtor, Lender, Lawyer, Inspector.
+Assemble a team you can trust, Real Estate Agent, Lender, Lawyer, Inspector.
 Ask friends and family for recommendations or interview candidates to be sure you are a good fit.
 Often one professional can refer to a group of trusted advisors.
 This can really help simplify the process and get you off to a good start.

 2. Joel Flewelling – David Dunn

-When buying a home for the first time, the very first thing that needs to be done is to meet with a mortgage broker and find out how much of a mortgage you can afford.
+When buying your first home, the very first thing that needs to be done is to meet with a mortgage broker and find out how much of a mortgage you can afford.
 That way, you are able to start looking for homes that are within your budget.
 There’s nothing worse than starting to look for a property that you fall in love with only to find out you can’t afford to buy it.
-Make sure that the broker knows of any incentives or programs available for first-time home buyers.
+Make sure that the real estate agent or broker knows of any incentives or programs available for first-time home buyers.

 Also, it’s extremely important to know what type of property you are looking for in particular.
 Once you’ve decided, meet with an agent that can make suggestions for properties that fit within your parameters.

-It’s extremely important to have an agent that you’re comfortable working with and that you trust with helping you make one of the most important decisions in your life!
+It’s extremely important to have a real estate agent that you’re comfortable working with and that you trust with helping you make one of the most important decisions in your life!

-Also, make sure you are aware of all costs associated with buying a home.
+Also, make sure you are aware of all costs associated with buying your first home.
 Costs can vary from province to province and you never want to be in the position of finding out there are extra costs that you were not privy to on closing day!

 3. Mariko Baerg – Bridgewell Real Estate Group

-Getting pre-approved and talking to a mortgage broker/bank should be the first step for buyers because it will give them direction on what their true budget is.
+Get pre-approved and talk to a mortgage broker/bank — these should be the first steps for a first time home buyer because it will give them direction on what their true budget is.
 It is important that first time home buyers obtain this information as soon as possible, as it is key that they are aware of all of the costs associated with home ownership so that they can proceed with a comfortable and realistic budget based on their lifestyle.

 During this process, the mortgage broker will also estimate closing costs, which is essential for a first time home buyer to be fully aware of so that they are prepared to close come the completion day.